What is a dry cough?

 Other causes of dry coughs

-Other causes of a dry cough include:
+Other causes of a dry cough to be aware of include:

 - Nerves and stress – many people cough when they are in a stressful situation.
 Breathing becomes shallow when you are anxious and this can trigger the cough reflex.
 Some people tend to be more anxious than others, and for them the ‘natural’ nervous cough can become a problem if they find themselves in uncomfortable situations.
-Often, the underlying problem will have to be addressed in order to cure the dry cough.
+Often, the underlying problem will have to be addressed in order to cure the dry cough

 Persistent dry coughs